BadMagic100/ArchipelagoDebugClient/README.md

 A cross-platform debugging client for use by Archipelago developers, written in C# and Avalonia.

+## Downloading

+The latest stable release is downloadable from the [releases pages](https://github.com/BadMagic100/ArchipelagoDebugClient/releases/).

+If desired, [nightly builds](https://nightly.link/BadMagic100/ArchipelagoDebugClient/workflows/build/master?preview) are also available, though practically speaking I expect most changes to be released properly the same day I'm working on them.

 ## Why?

 Archipelago is all about sending and receiving various data over the network.
 Of course, this means